 A consensus emerged among maritime experts that traffic monitoring using shore-based radar combined with communications could be applied to enhance safety and efficiency in port areas and their approaches.
 The first radar based Port Control station was established in Douglas, Isle of Man, in 1948.

 Later the same year, the port of Liverpool established a radar site and similar trials took place in Rotterdam.
-In the 1950’s, a number of shore-based radar sites were established around the world as well as in European ports, including the approaches to the port of Amsterdam in 1952 and the entire Rotterdam port area in 1956.
+In the 1950s, a number of shore-based radar sites were established around the world as well as in European ports, including the approaches to the port of Amsterdam in 1952 and the entire Rotterdam port area in 1956.

 Although these early systems were intended to minimise traffic delays and increase the efficiency of traffic flow in general, attention was also given to the number of shipping accidents and the ways in which these might be reduced.
 Studies were carried out to see what effect that these rudimentary vessel traffic services were having on reducing the number of accidents in port areas using radar surveillance.
 The studies concluded that, in addition to increasing the operational hours, thereby providing better utilisation of a port’s capacity, the number of accidents was also being reduced.

-In the 1960’s and 1970’s major shipping disasters, including Torrey Canyon, Metula and Amoco Cadiz, made the public keenly aware of the environmental damage that a shipping accident could cause.
+In the 1960s and 1970s major shipping disasters, including Torrey Canyon, Metula and Amoco Cadiz, made the public keenly aware of the environmental damage that a shipping accident could cause.
 The ensuing public outcry for protection of the marine environment brought substantial pressure on authorities to implement measures to enhance the safety of shipping.
 The concern that such disasters might happen in port approaches and port areas further expanded the use of radar surveillance and vessel traffic management.

 In these early days of radar-aided traffic management, the view on how to proceed further was hotly debated among the various port authorities, including pilots and shipmasters.
 The exercise of regulatory management over shipping from ashore was a new phenomenon and it soon became apparent that some form of international harmonisation of these emerging vessel traffic services was needed.